 Modifying the Disease Course

-At the present time, there are no medications approved by the U.S. Food and Drug Administration (FDA) for the treatment of primary-progressive MS (PPMS).
-Because all of the approved disease-modifying therapies work primarily by reducing inflammation in the central nervous system (CNS), they do not work as well in a disease course that is characterized by nerve degeneration rather than inflammation.
+One medication -- Ocrevus® (ocrelizumab) -- has been approved by the U.S. Food and Drug Administration (FDA) for the treatment of primary-progressive MS (PPMS) as well as for relapsing forms of MS, which include clinically isolated syndrome, relapsing-remitting disease (RRMS) and active secondary progressive disease (SPMS with relapses).
+The disease-modifying therapies work primarily by reducing inflammation in the central nervous system (CNS); they do not work as well in a disease course that is characterized by nerve degeneration rather than inflammation.
+For this reason, they have not been shown to be effective in progressive forms of the disease unless a person demonstrates relapses or MRI activity caused by inflammation.

-Even without an approved disease-modifying therapy, however, there is a lot that people with PPMS and their healthcare teams can do to manage the disease.
+In addition to treatment with a disease-modifying therapy, there are other symptom management and rehabilitation strategies that people with PPMS and their healthcare teams can use to manage the disease.